janko/rodauth-rails/README.md

 ```

 You can also tell the generator to create views into another directory (in this
-case don't forget to rename the Rodauth controller accordingly).
+case make sure to rename the Rodauth controller accordingly).

 ```sh
 # generates views into app/views/authentication